How can video conferencing solutions positively impact the rural education?

 Initiatives to promote digital learning

-Educational institutes around the world are focusing on encompassing digital learning into their curriculum.
-In India, E-Kranti program under the Digital India campaign is designed to focus on digitizing rural education.
+Educational institutes around the world is focusing on encompassing digital learning into their curriculum.
+In India, E-Krantiprogram under the Digital India campaign is designed to focus on digitizing rural education.
 Under this program, free Wi-Fi will be provided to 2.5 lakh schools in the next five years.
-Also, devices like tablets will be distributed among rural students and plans for initiating Massive Open Online Courses (MOOCs) to help them overcome the demographic constraint and learn from global industry experts and eminent mentors.
+Also, devices like tablets will be distributed among rural students and plans for initiating Massive Open Online Courses (MOOCs) to help them overcome the demographic constrain and learn from global industry experts and eminent mentors.
 Players like Google and Facebook are also partnering with the Central Government to make the initiative successful.

-Centrally Sponsored schemes, Rashtriya Uchchatar Siksha Aviyan (RUSA) and not-for-profit organization, National Skill Development Corporation (NSDC) are set-ups to fund and upgrade the education, training, and skill development initiatives in the country, including the digital learning undertakings.
+Centrally Sponsored schemes, Rashtriya Uchchatar Siksha Aviyan (RUSA) and not-for-profit organization, National Skill Development Corporation (NSDC)are set-up to fund and upgrade the education, training and skill development initiatives in the country, including the digital learning undertakings.

-Digital Learning endeavors around the globe are gaining grounds.
+Digital Learning endevours around the globe is gaining grounds.
 Developed countries like the USA, Australia, New Zealand and the countries of the European Union have already started leveraging the benefits of incorporating digital learning trend in their existing curriculum.
 Countries from Africa, Latin America and Asian Subcontinents to are following the current trend.